rdmpage/ozymandias-demo/manuscript/mansucript.md

 This knowledge graph is populated using a regional-scale dataset (the Australian fauna) to balance scalability with realism.
 I wanted a dataset that would be sufficiently large to do interesting things with, without being too distracted by issues of engineering for scale.

+## Previous work

+Need to discuss previous work, such as other RDF-based efforts

 ### Scope